ayrat555/ayrat555.github.io/_posts/2017-10-18-macros-are-evil.md

 So now I can easily mock any method and all method signatures have explicit parameter types.

-I implemented behaviour in the macro because Ethereum JSON RPC has two type of clients:
+I implemented behaviour in the macro because Ethereum JSON RPC has two types of clients:
-- ipc client using unix sockets
+- ipc clients using unix sockets
-- http client
+- http clients

-So to define this client I only needed to include the macro in client modules and override request/2 method like this:
+So to define this client I only needed to include the macro in client modules and override the request/2 method like this:

 ```elixir
 defmodule MyClient do